Ballard Power Systems (BLDP)

 Marty Neese, President and Chief Executive Officer

-Kate Igbalode, Senior Vice President and Chief Financial Officer
+Kate Igbalode, Senior Vice President, Chief Financial Officer

-Kate Igbalode serves as Ballard's Senior Vice President and Chief Financial Officer.
-Prior to this role, she was the company's Vice President Corporate Finance & Strategy.
-Before joining Ballard in 2021, Ms. Igbalode was a Director of Finance with Suncor Energy, Canada's largest integrated energy company.
-She also held senior engineering positions with a prominent Canadian energy company, the BC Energy Regulator, and consulting firms in the US and Canada.
+Kate Igbalode serves as the Senior Vice President and Chief Financial Officer of Ballard Power Systems.
+Prior to her current role, she was the company's Vice President Corporate Finance & Strategy.
+Before joining Ballard in 2021, Ms. Igbalode held the position of Director of Finance with Suncor Energy, which is Canada's largest integrated energy company.
+Her experience also includes senior engineering roles at a prominent Canadian energy company, the BC Energy Regulator, and various consulting firms in both the U.S. and Canada.
+Ms. Igbalode holds an engineering degree from the Colorado School of Mines and completed post-graduate economics curriculum from Queen's University.

 Kevin Colbow, Senior Vice President and Chief Technology Officer

-Kevin Colbow is the Senior Vice President and Chief Technology Officer at Ballard Power Systems.
-He joined Ballard in 1994, with his responsibilities encompassing research and development, product development, technology portfolio management, and product management.
-He held the position of Director of Research and Development until March 2010, after which he became Director of Product Management & Solutions Engineering.
-Dr. Colbow joined the Ballard Executive Team in February 2014, serving as Vice President, Technology Solutions, and subsequently as Vice President, Technology and Product Development, before becoming CTO in 2019.
+Dr. Kevin Colbow has been with Ballard Power Systems since 1994.
+His extensive tenure includes roles in research and development, product development, technology portfolio management, and product management.
+He served as Director of Research and Development until March 2010, when he was appointed Director of Product Management & Solutions Engineering.
+Dr. Colbow joined the Ballard Executive Team in February 2014 and held positions as Vice President, Technology Solutions, and subsequently Vice President, Technology and Product Development.

 AI Analysis | Feedback